Skip to main content

 The renewal lease must specify the required notice period, typically 30 days.

 Even a month-to-month lease requires a signed agreement from both parties.
 You can also consider extending the lease agreement.
+Make sure you sign your lease and every party gets a copy.

 A close-up of a person signing a document with a silver pen on a wooden desk.